brianburton/qch_movie_rank_spark_demo/README.md

     - list of all movies
     - for each movie a list of all recommended movies with associated scores
 - Steps
-    - flapMap input Movies into pairs
+    - flatMap input Movies into pairs
         - key is feature
         - value is movie
     - aggregate the pairs